LoopKit/loopdocs/docs/loop-3/add-pump.md

     It turns out the "Max setting exceeded" error might be displayed even when Max Bolus and Max Basal Rate are already set appropriately on the pump.

     * If you had previously used a pump that allows multiples of 0.025 U/hr basal rate and you have one of those rates in the basal rate schedule in Loop, you will not be able to connect to a different Medtronic pump that does not support those rates.
-    * If this happens to you, cancel out of connecting that pump
+    * If this happens to you, cancel out of connecting to that pump
-        - Refer to the [Settings: Therapy Settings](settings.md#therapy-settings) section
+        - Refer to [Prep for Medtronic](settings.md#option-2-prep-for-medtronic) on the Settings page
             - Add a simulator so you can modify the scheduled basal rates
             - Delete the simulator
         - Try again